-Function: inhibits the conversion of the detected signals.
+Function: inhibits the conversion of the detected peaks.

 BUSY: Electrical specifications: diff.
-ECL output signal; high impedance.
+ECL input/output signal; high impedance.

-Function: indicates that the board is either converting or resetting or in MEMORY TEST mode or the MEB is full, BUSY status is also flagged by the bit 2 of the Status Register 1; when several boards are daisy-chained, the global OR and NAND of BUSY signals can be read respectively on the BUSY+ and BUSY- lines of the CONTROL bus and the status of the BUSY+ bidirectional line is flagged by the bit 3 of the
+Function: indicates that the board is either converting or resetting or in MEMORY TEST mode or the MEB is full, BUSY status is also flagged by the bit 2 of the Status Register 1; when several boards are daisy-chained, the wired OR and wired NAND of BUSY signals can be read respectively on the BUSY+ and BUSY- lines of the CONTROL bus.
+The status of the BUSY+ bidirectional line is flagged by the bit 3 of the

-Status Register 1 (see § 4.12)
+Status Register 1 (see § 4.13)

 The Mod.
-V775 N features BUSY, RST, FCLR and VETO as standard NIM logic signals (high impedance) on a LEMO 00 connector each; function and width of the control signals are the same as for the Mod.
-V775.
+V785 N features BUSY, RST, FCLR and VETO as standard NIM logic signals (high impedance) on a LEMO 00 connector each; function and width of the control signals are the same as for the Mod.
+V785.